Pages in this section:

-PLEASE NOTE – As of October 2018 all applications for works to churches and churchyards in the Diocese of Gloucester, including List B works are accepted through the Online Faculty System.
-The Online Faculty System has been developed by the Church of England and is now used by most of Anglican dioceses in England and Wales.
+PLEASE NOTE – All applications for works to churches and churchyards in the Diocese of Gloucester, including List B works, will need to be completed through the Online Faculty System.
+The Online Faculty System has been developed by the Church of England and is now used by all Anglican dioceses in England and Wales.
 It is a web-based planning portal where parishes can develop proposals for new works in their church building, obtain DAC advice, record List A items, and apply for List B and Faculty.
 It allows parishes, DACs, Registrars, Chancellors, and Archdeacons to access information on a particular proposal quickly and efficiently in a single online space.
 This ensures the smooth progression of any application from beginning to end.

 Please note that the system does not yet allow for applications for reservation of grave spaces or private petitions for memorials in churchyards; these will still require a paper application for now.
 The application form for the latter can be downloaded below.

 If there are any queries in relation to the above, please contact us.